Telefonica/gymnos/docs/source/guide/add_a_service.rst

 Adding the service from other repository
 =================================================

-You can also add a service from other repository in a very simple way by converting your repository in a Python library.
+You can also add a service from other repository in a very simple way by converting your repository into a Python library.

 Once you have defined your ``setup.py``, create and register your Gymnos services in the same way we have shown.